Arabidopsis-Information-Portal/hrgrn_webservices/services/hrgrn_search_path_by_locus/README.md

-# Node Details By Locus API
+# Search Path By Locus API

-### Description: Retrieves node details by locus
+### Description: Searches a path between two genes by locus

 ## Endpoints